Recognition of children’s vulnerability to stress and trauma

 A parent’s memory of how they felt as a child in different situations helps them imagine how their child is affected by situations today.
 Being aware of the negative impacts of unhealthy communication on you when you were a child is your biggest insurance against continuing negative cycles and the mest motivator to heal, resolve and learn healthier ways of relating.

-A quick reminder of some of the feelings that may be driving certain behaviours and furthermore some of the possible unmet needs that need to gain attention before the child can begin to feel better, hence act better.
+This chart is a useful tool for anyone wanting to follow these principles.
+It gives a quick reminder of some of the feelings that may be driving certain behaviours and furthermore some of the possible unmet needs that need to gain attention before the child can begin to feel better, hence act better.